I'm An Inflammation Expert. Here's What I Eat In A Typical Day

-As a mom, a naturopathic doctor, and a best-selling author (my latest is Dr. Kellyann’s Bone Broth Diet), I’m on the run from sunup till bedtime.
+As a mom, a naturopathic doctor, and a best-selling author, I’m on the run from sunup till bedtime.
 I need all the energy I can get—so no matter how busy I am, I always make time for healthy meals.

 I’m also a traditional Italian girl who loves to eat, so my meals need to be delicious, too!
 Here’s what you might find me enjoying on a typical day: